eps0003/EasyUI/README.md

 ## Usage

-1. Put the EasyUI folder in your `Base/Mods` folder.
+1. Put the EasyUI folder in your `Mods` folder.
-2. Add `EasyUI` to a new line in `Base/mods.cfg` above any mod that will use it.
+2. Add `EasyUI` to a new line in `mods.cfg` above any mod that will use it.
 3. Configure, update, and render your UI in a new or existing client-only script.

 ## Components